 We must first be drawn by the Spirit, the waters to the ankles.
 (John 6:44 “No man can come to me, except the Father which hath sent me draw him: and I will raise him up at the last day.”)

 We must be born again, the waters to the knees.
 (Romans 10: 9-10 “That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.
 For with the heart man believeth unto righteousness; and with the mouth confession is made unto salvation.”)

 We must be filled with the Holy Ghost, the waters to the loins or the waist.
 (Luke 11:13 “If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?”)

 Now we are out in the water to our waist.
 The current of the river has control of our legs and is pulling us in the right direction.
 We are being led by the Spirit of God, but we are still standing on our feet.

 Before we can have the faith to take the next step and launch out into the waters to swim in, to leap out into the full force of the current and the depth of the power of God, we need to realize the purpose of the river.

 Why do we need to go out into the deep?

-We need to go out into the deep so that we might receive the fullness of the Holy Ghost and live daily in His power.
+We need to go out into the deep so that we might receive the fullness of the Holy Ghost and His power.
 This is the power to be a faithful and powerful witness.
 This is the power to change and be conformed to the image of Christ.